jazzband/django-debug-toolbar/docs/installation.rst

     crashes with a long stack trace after hitting an :exc:`ImportError` or an :exc:`~django.core.exceptions.ImproperlyConfigured` exception, follow the
     explicit setup instructions.

+    Also, debug_toolbar is not compatible with django.middleware.gzip.GZipMiddleware disable it in dev if you want to have debug_toolbar works !

 Explicit setup
 --------------